Aeropher/aeropher.github.io/_pages/rightnow.md

 I'm pretty proud of how far I've come with this project.
 It's my most successful home coding project so far, and I've been working on it since March/April 2024.

+### Latest Change: Task Reflection UX Improvement

+Based on Alpha feedback, I've removed the initial dialog that asked users whether they wanted to enable task reflection.
+Instead, there's now a checkbox at the bottom of the actual task reflection screen that allows users to disable it if they don't want to use it.
+New users shouldn't be asked to turn something on or off before they've even seen what it is!

 ---

 Welcome to the RightNow development hub!
 This page documents the journey of building RightNow, a modern Android app designed to help users make the most of their present moments.